 Section 2.
 Definition of Departmental Classification Seniority.
 Departmental classification seniority shall be calculated on the basis of uninterrupted service within a classification within a department.
-Where two (2) employees have the same length of uninterrupted service within a classification within a department, the employee first appointed or first named in order of appointment shall be senior.
+Where two (2) employees have the same length of uninterrupted service within a classification within a department, then the first time stamped application for employment shall prevail as most senior.